jvasilakes/disentanglement-vae/README.md

-# Learning Interpretable and Disentangled Representations of Text using VAEs
+# Learning Disentangled and Informative Representations of Negation and Uncertainty

 ### Requirements